About

 Eventually, I figured out that I could study what I loved and graduated with a dual BA in Honors English/Creative Writing from Hunter College.
-I trolled the spoken word circuit of NYC’s Lower East Side and wrote slightly less cringe-worthy prose about heartbreaks.
+I haunted the spoken word circuit of NYC’s Lower East Side and wrote slightly less cringe-worthy prose about heartbreaks.
 I met a man.
 I fell in love.
 Life happened.
 And life sometimes gets in the way of writing.

 In 2008, after twenty years in the city of my heart, I packed up my Big Apple life and moved across the ocean, following my husband’s career.
 After three years in Cyprus, our family of four moved up and across the sea, landing in the fairy tale city of Copenhagen, where we lived happily ever after for ten years.
 Most recently, we’ve relocated once again, hanging our hats in Germany, in the shadow of the Berlin wall.
 Somewhere in there I started writing again.